PoCInnovation/Workshops/security/reverse-2/README.md

 * `b*addr` where addr is the address of an instruction.
 This sets a breakpoint to this address.
 * `run` to go to the next breakpoint or to the end of the program if no breakpoint set.

-# 3 - The arena

-*Challenge name: arena*

-It's time to use your knowledge in a typical CTF exercice.
-The *arena* binary will take you through various way to check an input.
-Each step has its own logic : you have to find ways to go and to validate the final step.
-Try to strictly apply all the techniques you have learnt before !

-# 4 - First contact with protection
+# 3 - First contact with protection

 *Challenge name: Basic protection*